The Value of Employer Contributions to Employee HSAs

 An HSA is like a personal savings account for qualified medical expenses.
 It’s a great way for your employees to set aside money for health care expenses so it’s there when they need it.
 HSAs are owned by your employee and can be funded by them and by you.

-A health savings account, or (HSA), can help avoid these potential complications.
+A health savings account (HSA) is a great way for employees to set aside money for health care expenses now or in retirement.
 An HSA is like a personal savings account for qualified medical expenses.
-It’s a great way for your employees to set aside money for health care expenses so it’s there when they need it.
 HSAs are owned by your employee and can be funded by them and by you.

 If you offer an HSA-compatible health plan, also called a high-deductible health plan (HDHP), you can choose to contribute to your employees’ HSAs.
 Employer HSA contributions can help boost employees’ health care savings and help them afford the care that they and their families’ need.